-World Autism Awareness Day is on Wednesday, April 2nd, 2014 this year and it is the seventh annual time that autism organizations around the world celebrate the day with fundraising and awareness-raising events.
+World Autism Awareness Day is on Thursday, April 2nd, 2015 this year and it is the eighth annual time that autism organizations around the world celebrate the day with fundraising and awareness-raising events.

 What is Autism?

 Autism Ontario defines it as “a neurological developmental disorder that affects an individual’s ability to communicate and interact with others.
 It is diagnosed 4:1 in a boys to girls